Welcome to the summary of what's good to know when travelling in beautiful Norway by train.

 Options for traveling to Hamburg

-There are six railway based options for travelling from Norway to Hamburg without flying:
+There are seven options for travelling from Norway to Hamburg without flying:

 There are detailed guides for each of these options below, but note that the timings given are the typical schedules for the trains and ferries, but these can be subject to alteration, so don't assume that they will be correct on your travel dates.